Zebra’s Cause Of Death On Indiana Farm During Extreme Cold Was An Accident

 Officials believe the zebra likely panicked after breathing in the extremely cold air during the arctic blast before passing away.

-Sheriff Leazenby revealed the farm owners do house other exotic animals on their property including a kangaroo as well as more domestic animals such as a miniature horse.
+Sheriff Leazenby revealed the farm owners do house other exotic animals on their property, including a kangaroo as well as more domestic animals such as a miniature horse.

 After investigating, Sheriff Leazenby and his deputies do not have reason to believe any of the animals on the farm were being neglected or abused as they all had proper shelter from the cold temperatures as well as food and water.

-The zebra was also determined to have proper shelter it was unable to get to after getting stuck in the fence.
+The zebra was also determined to have proper shelter but was unable to get to it after getting stuck in the fence.

 As a precaution, the second zebra residing on the farm has been removed and taken somewhere it can more securely be kept out of the brisk temperatures.